edbullen/DockerSpark245/README_KAFKA.md

 - Broker 1: `server.b1.properties`  set `broker.id=1`
 - Broker 2: `server.b2.properties`  set `broker.id=2`

 - Set the Log Location in each properties file.
-If working in a Windows environment, it is possible to use Windows-style absolute paths, EG:
+If working in a Windows environment, it is possible to use Windows-style absolute paths (but *escape backslashes with another backslash*), EG:
-`log.dirs=C:\\Software\kafka\logs`.
+`log.dirs=C:\\Software\\kafka\\logs`.
 On a Mac, set to something like `log.dirs=/tmp/kafka-logs`

 Leave the rest of the configuration options with their default values for a simple test configuration.